NISHANT-GUPTA1/NISHANT-GUPTA1/ReadMe.md

 # 💫 About Me:
-I'm a Computer Science Engineering student at University of Delhi, passionate about leveraging AI and technology to solve real-world problems, especially in healthcare.
+I'm a Computer Science Engineering student at University of Delhi, passionate about leveraging AI and technology to solve real-world problems.
 Currently diving deep into machine learning, explainable AI, and building solutions that make a tangible impact.

 ## 🌐 Socials: